 2. PLAN FOR YOUR LEFTOVERS

 Christmas is quite often thought of as a holiday of excess but whatever you’re cooking doesn’t have to mean tonnes of waste.
 A turkey curry can be traditional too.
-As can bubble and squeak, making leftover Christmas pudding into truffles and most leftovers can be made into stock for the coming year.
+As can bubble and squeak, making leftover Christmas pudding into trifle and most leftovers can be made into stock for the coming year.
 Maybe start your festive prep by defrosting the freezer, it will work more efficiently AND you’ll have more room for all those leftovers.

 3. SAVE THAT WRAPPING

 People used to joke about those friends who opened gifts carefully and saved the paper, now the practice may be a lot more friendly.
 A lot of wrapping paper can be recycled and even excessively shiny paper can be re-used.
 So try to buy recycled, and if you get given some paper that can't be recycled, come up with some ways to reuse it!
 And depending on your budget, why not go even further and wrap your gifts in leftover cloth?

 Consider giving experiences rather than things people don’t really need.
 Wise people will tell you that experiences are worth more than things.
 From brewery tours to sky diving maybe consider giving your nearest and dearest new memories this Christmas, or for the more budget-conscious shoppers consider cinema trips, rather than a musical toilet roll holder that they may not have asked for.

 If you are on a budget and if you are concerned about your bank account around this time of year, maybe consider grouping together with your friends to do a secret Santa/single gift draw etc with a price limit.
 Or ask around, if a group of you want to just give one gift for you all, it could mean you each get a more meaningful gift you really wanted, rather than multiple gifts that if you are completely honest, you will probably never use.